ahmsloahng/Google-OR-Tools/README.md

 68 VRP Problems from Discrete Optimization course are in data/data folder.
 65 solutions are available in Solution folder.
 Solution are not optimal.
 The code is solver.py
 ### Vehicle Routing Problem with pickup and delivery
 Implementation of Vehicle Routing Problem with pickup and delivery is in the VRP with Pickup & Delivery.py file.
+### routing.py file
+Contains Constrained VRP and restriction of time/distance for each truck.